Follo High-Speed Railway Line, Oslo, Norway

-Follo Line is a planned 22.5km (14mi) high-speed railway line between Norway's capital city Oslo and the suburban town of Ski.
+Follo Line is a planned 22.5km (14 miles) high-speed railway line between Norway’s capital city Oslo and the suburban town of Ski.
 The double-track line will run parallel to the Østfold Line.

-Construction on the new line is expected to begin in 2014 and be completed by 2020.
+Construction on the new line began in September 2015 and will be completed by 2021.
 The Norwegian National Rail Administration (NNRA) will own the line.
 Norwegian State Railways (NSB) will operate trains at a maximum speed of 250km/h on the new line.

 Oslo-Ski high speed rail line